nccgroup/ScoutSuite/README.md

 Scout Suite is a multi-cloud configuration review tool, which enables assessing the security posture of cloud environments.
-Using the APIs exposed by cloud providers, Scout gathers configuration data for manual inspection and highlights risk areas .
-Rather than pouring through dozens of pages on the web, Scout supplies a clear view of the attack surface automatically.
+Using the APIs exposed by cloud providers, Scout gathers configuration data for manual inspection and highlights risk areas.
+Rather than pouring through dozens of pages on the web consoles, Scout provides a clear view of the attack surface automatically.

 Scout Suite is stable and actively maintained, but a number of features and internals may change.
 As such, please bear with us as we find time to work on, and improve, the tool.
-Feel free to report a bug with details (please provide console output using the "--debug" argument), request a new feature, or send a pull request.
+Feel free to report a bug with details (please provide console output using the `--debug` argument), request a new feature, or send a pull request.

 **Note:**